Last Updated: August 19, 2024

 Health Problems

 Maradona's decline in health and physical fitness began even before his retirement from soccer.
-While at Napoli, his lifestyle began to spiral out of control and he spent most of the week partying in between games.
+While at Napoli, his lifestyle began to spiral out of control, and he spent most of the week partying in between games.
 He also began to put on weight and started to look less and less fit towards the end of his career.
 After retiring, Diego's health entered an even steeper decline.
-He quickly became obese, and at one point weighed a total of 280 pounds.
+He quickly became obese and, at one point, weighed a total of 280 pounds.
 Eventually, he received gastric bypass surgery in 2005 to deal with his obesity.

-However, Maradona continued to abuse alcohol, and in 2007 he was hospitalized due to hepatitis and adverse effects of heavy drinking.
+However, Maradona continued to abuse alcohol, and in 2007, he was hospitalized due to hepatitis and the adverse effects of heavy drinking.
 Rumors of his death soon followed, but Diego later emerged from a psychiatric facility after getting treatment for his addiction issues.
 In 2007, he stated that he had not consumed alcohol or taken drugs for many years.
 In 2018, he collapsed in the stands while watching Argentina play at the FIFA World Cup and required treatment from paramedics.
 Throughout the game, Diego drank white wine, swore at nearby fans, and raised his middle finger to cameras that captured the incident.
 In 2019, he received treatment for internal bleeding caused by a hernia.

-During the 90s, Maradona struggled with a number of notable legal issues.
+During the '90s, Maradona struggled with a number of notable legal issues.
 The first came in 1991 after Diego discreetly tried to meet with prostitutes in Napoli.
 He unwittingly called an illicit service to organize the rendezvous on a line that was being monitored by the Italian authorities, and they recorded the entire conversation.
 Because he shared cocaine with the prostitutes, he was eventually charged with a slew of offenses, including distribution and possession of cocaine.
 After testing positive for cocaine that year, Maradona tried to evade the police and flee to Argentina, but he was brought back by Italian authorities while in tears.

-Another major issue came during in 1994 during the FIFA World Cup.
+Another major issue came in 1994 during the FIFA World Cup.
 In addition to failing a drug test and being dismissed from the competition, Maradona made headlines in the early stages of the tournament when he opened fire on journalists with a pellet gun from his hotel.
 Several reporters were injured.
 Four years passed before he was charged with a suspended sentence of two years and ten months.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.